-Growing mushrooms on logs is a simple, low maintenance way to enjoy fresh mushrooms from you backyard for a few years.
-Without the need for a lot of room, you can grow a diverse range of nutrient dense, organic mushrooms even in urban settings and small backyards.
+Growing mushrooms on logs is a simple, low-maintenance way to enjoy fresh mushrooms from your backyard for many years.
+Without the need for a lot of room, you can grow a diverse range of nutrient-dense, organic mushrooms -- even in urban settings and small backyards.

-This includes Shiitake, Oyster varieties, Coral Tooth (aka pekepeke kiore, NZ native cousin of Lion’s Mane), Enoki, Turkey Tail (used for medicinal purposes in teas and tinctures) and Tawaka (aka poplar mushroom, NZ native similar in taste/texture to pioppino or chestnut mushrooms).
+There are a good variety of different types of edible mushrooms that can be grown on logs in New Zealand.
+This includes Shiitake, Oyster varieties, Coral Tooth (a.k.a. pekepeke kiore: the NZ-native cousin of Lion’s Mane), Enoki, Turkey Tail (used for medicinal purposes in teas and tinctures) and Tawaka (a.k.a.
+Poplar Mushroom: NZ-native similar in taste/texture to pioppino or chestnut mushrooms).

-Log cultivation doesn’t have the same predictability or consistency as growing mushrooms indoors because of the ranging environmental factors, but it is much less maintenance and closer to the natural way mushrooms grow in the wild.
-Growing mushrooms on logs is also more long term and sustainable, as it can take up to a year to fully colonize and start producing mushrooms.
-Once a log is fully colonized, it can produce mushrooms twice a year
+Log cultivation doesn’t have the same predictability or consistency as growing mushrooms indoors because of the ranging environmental factors; but it is much less maintenance and closer to the natural-way mushrooms grow in the wild.
+Growing mushrooms on logs is also more long-term and sustainable, as it can take up to a year to fully colonise and start producing mushrooms.
+Once a log is fully colonised, it can produce mushrooms twice a year

 (spring and autumn) depending on weather conditions.

-Types of Logs Most types of hardwood will work.
-This includes alder, beech, elm, aspen, birch, poplar, oak, maple, willow, hickory, fir, gum etc. For poplar and willow, you may want to put the logs in the garage or in the dark off the ground until they stop trying to sprout before inoculating with dowels.
+Types of Logs to use Most types of hardwood will work.
+This includes alder, beech, elm, aspen, birch, poplar, oak, maple, willow, hickory, fir, gum etc. For poplar and willow, you may want to put the logs in the garage, or in the dark, (off the ground) -- until they stop trying to sprout -- before inoculating with dowels.
 Fruit trees are less ideal and are known to produce lower yields.
 Avoid using cedar, black locust, walnut and most conifers.